The Jangkrik Complex Development comprises two gas fields, namely the Jangkrik and Jangkrik North-East fields.

 Shah Deniz Stage Two is one of the world’s biggest gas projects.

-Jangkrik-2 produced gas at a rate of 17.5MMSCFD during the production test.
+Jangkrik-2 produced gas at a rate of 17.5mmscf/d during the production test.
 Another well was drilled in December 2010, at a water depth of 416m and total depth of 2,849m, to confirm the discovery of Jangkrik.

-The Jangkrik North-East was discovered in July 2011 by drilling an exploration well at a water depth of 460m and total depth of 3,633m.
+Jangkrik North-East was discovered in July 2011 by drilling an exploration well at a water depth of 460m and total depth of 3,633m.

-The well produced gas at a rate of 30.6MMSCFD during the production test.
+The well produced gas at a rate of 30.6mmscf/d during the production test.
 The reservoir at Jangkrik is located within the sands of the pliocene age, while the reservoir at Jankrik North-East is located within the sands of the pliocene and miocene age.

 Development of the Jangkrik Complex

-Construction of the FPU was completed in March 2017.
-The FPU will be tied back to the East Kalimantan pipeline, which will further convey the produced gas to PT Badak’s Bontang LNG plant where the gas will be liquefied, and the condensates will be conveyed to Senipah Terminal.
+The FPU is tied back to the East Kalimantan pipeline, which further conveys the produced gas to PT Badak’s Bontang LNG plant where the gas will be liquefied, and the condensates will be conveyed to Senipah Terminal.

 Contractors involved with the project

-A $1.1bn engineering, procurement, construction and installation (EPCI) contract for the FPU was awarded to a consortium of Hyundai Heavy Industries (HHI), Saipem, Tripatra Engineers & Constructors, and Chiyoda.
+A $1.1bn engineering, procurement, construction and installation (EPCI) contract for the FPU was awarded to a consortium comprising Hyundai Heavy Industries (HHI), Saipem, Tripatra Engineers & Constructors, and Chiyoda.

-A $720m contract for the supply of the subsea systems, including subsea trees, manifolds, jumpers and connection systems, umbilicals, tooling and ancillary topside and subsea controls systems, was awarded to FMC Technologies in February 2014.
+A $720m contract for the supply of the subsea systems, including subsea trees, manifolds, jumpers and connection systems, umbilicals, tooling and ancillary topside, and subsea controls systems, was awarded to FMC Technologies in February 2014.

-Technip was awarded an EPCI contract for 36km of flexible risers and flow-lines with diameter between 4in and 14in, and 195km of pipeline with diameter between 4in and 24in.
+Technip was awarded an EPCI contract for 36km of flexible risers and flow lines with diameters ranging between 4in and 14in, as well as 195km of pipeline with diameters between 4in and 24in.

-The company was also awarded the EPC contract for the onshore receiving facility, which comprises equipment such as pig traps, metering systems and utilities.
+The company was also awarded the EPC contract for the onshore receiving facility, which features equipment such as pig traps, metering systems and utilities.